hayoung-kim/tf-semantic-segmentation-FCN-VGG16/README.md

 ![loss](./assets/loss.png)

 ### Nice results
-These are pretty nice results. it looks that network can classify road well.
+These are pretty nice results.
+It seems like the network classify road area well.

 ![good1](./assets/good1.png)